 About 18 Vine Inn & Carriage House

-Relax and enjoy your next vacation at the 18 Vine Inn Carriage House Bed & Breakfast.
-The Inn has Available Rooms for Rent near Hammondsport, NY, so you can take in the beautiful sights of the Finger Lakes region.
+Relax and enjoy your next vacation at the 18 Vine Inn & Carriage House in Hammondsport, NY.
+Enjoy the beautiful sights of the Finger Lakes region.

 Each room is uniquely decorated and has its own relaxing atmosphere.
 There are king, queen, and twin beds available to accommodate one to two guests.
 Two of the rooms can also be combined to create a suite, which will accommodate a larger party of four people.
 Whether you are looking for a romantic place to spend your honeymoon or simply a place to rest and relax, there is a perfect room for you!